Skelly-Boi/Cataclysm-Dao-of-The-Grinder/README.md

 # Cataclysm-Dao-of-The-Grinder
 Have you ever wanted to be a martial artist?
 The cool kind.
 Have you ever wanted to vomit blood and not miss Mt.
 Tai?
-And put your character into unnecessary ammounts of danger?
+And put your character into unnecessary amounts of danger?
 ### Well, look no further!
 ### With this mod, you too, can almost die for fractions of power!

-##### The mod is not at all finished and is lacking of many features.
+##### The mod is not at all finished and is lacking many features.

 ## Current features (and spoilers, but you can't play the game blind as is):

 ### A cultivation route, the scaled fist, that makes your fists more durable and deal more damage.
+You can find it in the practice crafting recipes after you reach unarmed 4.
 ### 'Boss' monster drops, currently only the triffid heart, melded task force and shadow.

 ## To be added: